xak2000/nomad/website/source/docs/job-specification/migrate.html.md

 ---
 layout: "docs"
-page_title: "migrate Stanza - Job Specification"
+page_title: "migrate Block - Job Specification"
 sidebar_current: "docs-job-specification-migrate"
 description: |-
-  The "migrate" stanza specifies the group's migrate strategy.
+  The "migrate" block specifies the group's migrate strategy.
 The migrate strategy is used to control the job's behavior when it is being migrated off of a draining node.
 ---

-# `migrate` Stanza
+# `migrate` Block

 <table class="table table-bordered table-striped">
   <tr>